peakBreaker/peakBreaker.github.io/_posts/2018-09-07-Golang-with-The-Paal-Gang.markdown

      * With golang we import from $GOPATH/src/...
      * Normal structure is this:
           -> $GOPATH/src/myProject/vendor/3rdpartypackage
-          -> protip: Use glide instead of `$ go get` to maintain better structure.
+          -> protip: Use godep instead of `$ go get` to maintain better structure.
 I wont get to much into the use of this in this post
+     * Note: Go 1.11 introduces experimental support for projects outside $GOPATH

 ## Golang Syntax